Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 best hybrid sunscreen malaysia

-Credit: Kao Official Store, Dermaskinshop Official Store, Strawberrynet Official Shop and skintific official store on Shopee Malaysia
+Credit: Kao Official Store, Dermaskinshop Official Store, Strawberrynet Official Shop, and SKINTIFIC Official Shop on Shopee Malaysia

 Hybrid sunscreen is another type of sunscreen that may sound new to some people but is widely available on the market.
-It is called hybrid sunscreen because it is a combination of physical and chemical sunscreen.
-If you may have already labelled yourself an indecisive person, set your worries aside.
-Now, you get to enjoy the best of both worlds due to the non-irritating formula from physical sunscreen, plus lightweight broad-spectrum coverage from chemical sunscreen.
+If you’re someone who’s indecisive, set your worries aside.
+You get to enjoy the best of both worlds with a hybrid sunscreen—the non-irritating formula of a physical sunscreen, plus the lightweight broad-spectrum coverage of a chemical sunscreen!

 Best hybrid sunscreen that shields against UV: